 The work I especially enjoy is the one related to chapters, the local representations of the ACM.
 A chapter can be a student or a professional chapter, depending on the occupation of its members.
 It can be a general interest chapter or be focused on a particular area (the latter are connected to the Special Interest Groups or SIGs).
 And they can address gender, being then an ACM-W chapter.

 My involvement with ACM started when I joined the student chapter at the Technical University of Madrid, and grew when I joined the ACM Council of European Chapter Leaders (CECL).
 I was the Communication Officer of this group for 4 years (2012-2016)!
 A lot of time to meet great volunteers from all kinds of chapters across Europe.
-Currently I am the European representative at the ACM-W Chapters Committee.
+I have been the European representative at the ACM-W Chapters Committee.

 Being involved in these different councils and committees has given me the privilege of broadening my network and work with amazing volunteers and staff from many different backgrounds.
 I could not recommend this enough!